peterjc/backports.lzma/README.rst

 Introduction
 ============

-Python 3.3 onwards includes in the standard library module 'lzma', providing support for working with LZMA and XZ compressed files via the XZ Utils C library (XZ Utils is in a sense LZMA v2).
+Python 3.3 onwards includes in the standard library module ``lzma``, providing support for working with LZMA and XZ compressed files via the XZ Utils C library (XZ Utils is in a sense LZMA v2).
 See:

 * Python's lzma - http://docs.python.org/dev/library/lzma.html
 * XZ Utils - http://tukaani.org/xz/

-This code is a backport of the Python 3.3 standard library module 'lzma' for use on older versions of Python where it was not included.
+This code is a backport of the Python 3.3 standard library module ``lzma`` for use on older versions of Python where it was not included.
 It is available from PyPI (released downloads only) and GitHub (repository):